 Why does the Netherlands love orange?
 The full explainer

-Ever wondered why the Dutch wear orange to pretty much any national occasion when the colour is not even in their flag?
+Ever wondered why the Dutch wear orange to pretty much any national occasion, even though the colour isn’t even in their flag?

-Perhaps you’ve been stampeded by the hoards of orange football fans that flood the streets during big matches or drowned in the explosion of orange that covers every Dutch city on King’s Day.
+Perhaps you’ve been stampeded by hoards of orange football fans or drowned in a sea of orange that floods every Dutch city on King’s Day.

-Well, as it happens, orange has been a national colour of the Netherlands for hundreds of years — and here’s why.
+As it happens, orange has been the national colour of the Netherlands for hundreds of years.
+Here’s why.

-Why do the Dutch wear orange on King’s Day?
+Why does everyone wear orange on King’s Day?

-If you’re not familiar with the celebration, King’s Day is a national holiday in the Netherlands, where the entire nation dresses in orange, drink beer and celebrates the King’s birthday.
+If you’re not familiar, King’s Day is a national holiday in the Netherlands, where the entire nation dresses in orange, drinks beer, and celebrates the king’s birthday.

 And boy, do they celebrate! 💃